CREATION OF A NATION

 DANCING TO A POLITICAL TUNE

 Cultural competitions have been a focal part of the constitution celebrations from the start.
-But dancing and singing performances were originally used by islanders to praise political parties and lobby for projects on their islands.
+But dancing and singing performances were used originally by islanders to praise political parties and lobby for projects on their islands.
 Changes came as recently as 2002 when the Culture Secretary of the time decided that the political rally format should be ditched in favour of one that focussed on unity through cultural heritage.
 And that's how it's been ever since.

 CONSTITUTIONAL STATUS AND FLAG